 Rule 10.
 Procedures and Materials

 This Advisory Opinion is not intended to require or proscribe specific medical practice, to define a standard of care, or to endorse specific practice patterns.
-It is specifically recognized that the examinations and treatment procedures that may be appropriate will vary depending on many factors, including the patient's condition and history; the skill, experience, and judgment of the physician; other available sources of care; patient choice; and other considerations.
+It is specifically recognized that the examinations and treatment procedures that may be appropriate will vary depending on many factors, including the patient's condition and history; the skill, experience, and judgment of the physician; other available sources of care; and patient choice.
 Moreover, in the vast majority of cases, there is substantial room for different judgments as to what procedures in a given case are appropriate and warranted by cost-benefit considerations.
-This Advisory Opinion is intended to provide only general guidance.
+This Advisory Opinion is intended to provide general guidance only.
 It includes some examples of the types of care that deviate so obviously from the range of appropriate professional judgments that they clearly present unethical conduct.

-Facts — Mr. S is a 70-year-old man whose ophthalmologist told him that his decreasing vision was due to age-related macular degeneration.
-When Mr. S consulted a second local ophthalmologist, this conclusion was confirmed, and the physician added that there appeared to be microscopic evidence of very early cataracts.
-Both ophthalmologists advised Mr. S that the cataracts were not of sufficient density to be causing the decline in vision he reported.
+Facts — Mr. Smith is a 70-year-old man whose ophthalmologist told him that his decreasing vision was due to age-related macular degeneration.
+When Mr. Smith consulted a second local ophthalmologist, this conclusion was confirmed, and the physician added that there appeared to be microscopic evidence of very early cataracts.
+Both ophthalmologists advised Mr. Smith that the cataracts were not of sufficient density to be causing the decline in vision he reported.

-A month later, Mr. S visited his sister in a distant city.
-Through newspaper and television ads, Mr. S learned of Dr. A, an Academy Fellow, and went to see him.
-After examining Mr. S, Dr. A told him that there was an excellent chance that cataract surgery with an intraocular lens implant would restore his vision, and he did not mention Mr. S's macular degeneration.
+A month later, Mr. Smith visited his sister in a distant city.
+Through newspaper and television ads, Mr. Smith learned of Dr. A, an Academy Fellow, and went to see him.
+After examining Mr. Smith, Dr. A told him that there was an excellent chance that cataract surgery with an intraocular lens implant would restore his vision, and he did not mention Mr. Smith's macular degeneration.
 Surgery was scheduled.
-Dr. A operated on one of Mr. S's eyes one day and on the second eye the next day.
-A few days later, Mr. S returned home and received follow up care from his primary ophthalmologist.
+Dr. A operated on one of Mr. Smith's eyes one day and on the second eye the next day.
+A few days later, Mr. Smith returned home and received follow up care from his primary ophthalmologist.
 Examination revealed no visual improvement at 1 month and 3 months postoperatively.
-Mr. S is angry, and he has inquired whether Dr. A acted ethically.
+Mr. Smith is angry, and he has inquired whether Dr. A acted ethically.

-Resolution — It is highly improbable that Mr. S's cataracts progressed substantially in the brief period between the time he was seen by the second local ophthalmologist and the time he visited Dr. A (although it is theoretically possible).
-Therefore, in the absence of some relatively unique circumstances, it appears that Dr. A performed surgery that was unnecessary; it did not present a reasonable prospect of benefit to the patient and certainly not any sufficient benefit in light of the usual risks and costs of surgery.
+Resolution — Although theoretically possible, it is highly improbable that Mr. Smith's cataracts progressed substantially in the brief period between the time he was seen by the second local ophthalmologist and the time he visited Dr. A. Therefore, in the absence of some relatively unique circumstances, it appears that Dr. A performed surgery that was unnecessary; it did not present a reasonable prospect of benefit to the patient and certainly not any sufficient benefit in light of the usual risks and costs of surgery.

 Dr. A appears to have violated Rule 6 of the Code of Ethics, which provides that "surgery shall be recommended only after a careful consideration of the patient's physical, social, emotional, and occupational needs."
-Dr. A appears to have not performed an adequate examination, since he did not mention to the patient the presence of macular degeneration, and thus likely did not detect it.
-There is no indication that he asked Mr. S about the results of the examinations performed only 1 month prior, or that he attempted to obtain the examination records from Mr. S's local ophthalmologists.
+Dr. A appears to have not performed an adequate examination, since he did not mention to the patient the presence of macular degeneration and thus likely did not detect it.
+There is no indication that he asked Mr. Smith about the results of the examinations performed only 1 month prior, or that he attempted to obtain the examination records from Mr. Smith's local ophthalmologists.

-By virtue of his failing to diagnose macular degeneration and consider it as the most likely cause of Mr. S’s decreased vision, Dr. A incorrectly informed Mr. S that cataract surgery would improve his vision.
+By virtue of his (likely) failing to diagnose macular degeneration and consider it as the most probable cause of Mr. Smith’s decreased vision, Dr. A incorrectly informed Mr. Smith that cataract surgery would improve his vision.
 As a result, he did not accurately convey the expected benefits of surgery and thus did not obtain a valid informed consent, in violation of Rule 2 of the Code of Ethics.
 The macular degeneration should have been identified by Dr. A and considered in the decision to recommend cataract surgery after the collection of an adequate history, review of previous examination reports, and the performance of a complete eye examination, including a dilated fundoscopic examination.

-Finally, it appears that Dr. A may not have provided adequate postoperative care, in violation of Rule 8 of the Code of Ethics.
-It is not standard practice to perform surgery on the second of Mr. S's eyes without waiting for a postoperative assessment on the first eye.
-Additionally, Dr. A did not contact either of the local ophthalmologists before surgery to ensure that one of them would be able to provide postoperative care for the patient.
+Finally, it appears that Dr. A may have not provided adequate postoperative care, in violation of Rule 8 of the Code of Ethics.
+Dr. A did not contact either of the local ophthalmologists before surgery to ensure that one of them would be able to provide postoperative care for the patient.
 Co-management of postoperative care with a qualified practitioner must be arranged prior to surgery and must be agreed to in advance by the patient and the co-managing practitioner.
 The patient’s welfare and rights are the primary considerations.

 Facts — Dr. B, a member of the American Academy of Ophthalmology, has a large office staff that assist him in performing various diagnostic procedures.
 His office instruments include argon and YAG lasers, a specular microscope, A and B scan ultrasonographic units, a fundus camera, and automated visual field instruments.